 3. God won't ask about the clothes you had in your closet, He'll ask how many you helped to clothe.

-compromised your character to obtain it.
+4. God won't ask what your highest salary was, He'll ask if you compromised your character to obtain it.
 5. God won't ask what your job title was, He'll ask if you performed your job to the best of your ability.

 6. God won't ask how many friends you had, He'll ask how many people to whom you were a friend.